 This is the next part in our Best Practices series for eCommerce usability.
-Over the past month, we have covered topics ranging from product pages to the shopping cart and checkout processes.
+Over the past month, we have covered topics ranging from the homepage, to product pages, to the shopping cart and checkout processes.
 It’s not uncommon for well-meaning web designers to hurt their eCommerce efforts by overdesigning pages or missing small details.
 We wanted to create a guide for designing your site so that you can show off your products in their best light.
 When you take away barriers to buy, your customers will have no reason to bounce.

 The final part of our Best Practices series covers category pages.
 These are the backbone of your eCommerce site and serve as a bridge between your homepage and product pages.
 Check out these 10 best practices for using category pages to move customers deeper into your sales funnel.

 You need category pages along with subcategory pages.
 You can see right here on how to make a positive e-commerce module, as generally some people want a high-level view of a category before they narrow down their search.
 Most customers use this as a solution for when they can’t find what they’re looking for or want to browse different options.